-2. Key Principles
+5. Key Principles

 - The child's needs and welfare are paramount.
-All children have a right to be protected from abuse and neglect and have their welfare safeguarded. - Keeping Children Safe in Education (DfE 2020) reminds us that all staff should maintain an attitude of "it could happen here" where safeguarding is concerned.
+All children have a right to be protected from abuse and neglect and have their welfare safeguarded. - Keeping Children Safe in Education (DfE 2021) reminds us that all staff should maintain an attitude of "it could happen here" where safeguarding is concerned. - Children should be listened to and their views and wishes should inform any assessment and provision for them.
+Staff should always act in the interests of the child, in order to protect them. - The school recognises that scrutiny, challenge and supervision are key to safeguarding children.

-- Children should be listened to and their views and wishes should inform any assessment and provision for them.
-Staff should always act in the interests of the child, in order to protect them. - The school recognises that scrutiny, challenge and supervision are key to safeguarding children. - The school is committed to working with other agencies to provide early help for children before they become at risk of harm or require a 'child in need' statutory assessment.
+- The school is committed to working with other agencies to provide early help for children before they become at risk of harm or require a 'child in need' statutory assessment.
 'Early Help means providing support as soon as a problem emerges, at any point in a child's life, from the foundation years through to the teenage years.'
-(DfE 2020) - All staff should be aware of the early help process and understand their role in it.
+(DfE 2021) - All staff should be aware of the early help process and understand their role in it.
 This includes identifying emerging problems, liaising with the designated safeguarding lead, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment. - 'All staff should be aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments.'
-(DfE 2020) - All staff have responsibility to report their concerns about a child without delay to the Designated Safeguarding Lead.
-Whilst the Designated Safeguarding Lead will normally make referrals to Children's Services, anyone can refer their concerns to children's social care directly in emergencies or if they feel they need to do so. - Everyone has responsibility to escalate their concerns and 'press for reconsideration' if they believe a child's needs remain unmet or if the child is failing to thrive and in need or if the child is at risk of harm.
+(DFE 2021) - All staff have responsibility to report their concerns about a child without delay to the Designated Safeguarding Lead, or in their absence the deputy designated safeguarding lead(s) or other senior member of staff.
+This should be done both verbally and in writing, using the agreed format.
+Whilst the Designated Safeguarding Lead will normally make referrals to Children's Services, anyone can refer their concerns to children's social care directly in emergencies or if they feel they need to do so.
+Safeguarding-Mate can support any member of staff through the process of making a referral. - Everyone has responsibility to escalate their concerns and 'press for reconsideration' if they believe a child's needs remain unmet or if the child is failing to thrive and in need or if the child is at risk of harm.
 Concerns about a child should always lead to help for a child at some point and the child's situation should improve. - The school will work in partnership with other agencies to promote the welfare of children and protect them from harm, including the need to share information about a child in order to safeguard them.
 'Fears about sharing information cannot be allowed to stand in the way of the need to promote the welfare and protect the safety of children.'
 Working Together to Safeguard Children (DfE 2018) - The school will work with other agencies to ensure any actions that are part of a multi-agency coordinated plan are completed in a timely way. - The school will follow the Local Authority and the Local Safeguarding Children Partnership procedures and provide them with information as required. - Staff, children and families will need support following child protection processes being followed. - Children have a right to learn ways to keep themselves safe from harm and exploitation.

-3. Legislation and Guidance
+1. Legislation and Guidance